haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Potion of Healing
 Potion, rarity varies
 You regain hit points when you drink this potion.
 The number of hit points depends on the potion’s rarity, as shown in the Potions of Healing table.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 234

 Potion of Resistance
 Potion, uncommon